wies/grasshopper/grasshopper-changes.md

 predicate string(s) ⇔ array(s) ∧ ∀ i. s[i] ≥ 0 ∧ s[i] ≤ 255

-do we want strings to be '\0' terminated or use the lenght of the array ?
+do we want strings to be '\0' terminated or use the lenght of the array ? do we want to support UTF8/16/32 (variable length encoding except for UFT32)

 # Files